 Figure 5: Background color selected for negative values

-Figure 6: Columns filled with Pattern fill
+Figure 6: Columns with Pattern fill

 Figure 7: Solid fill being applied